Nagendrakc/python_scripts/README.md

 The script can be used for
 - Downloading the file which is has build number embedded into file name, without any modification, except http uri
-- With little modification on file selection section, it can traverse inside the directory to pick the file to docnload
+- With little modification on file selection section, it can traverse inside the directory to pick the file to download